a1ext/labeless/README.md

 ```

-In case you don't have an Internet connection, you could install prebuilt module from releae archive:
+In case you don't have an Internet connection, you could install prebuilt module from release archive:

 ```bat
 cd c:\deploy